-Short-term absence may either be for reasons of sickness, e.g. short periods of one or two days occurring frequently.
+Short-term absence may be short periods of one or two days occurring frequently.

 Absence of this nature can be identified by one of the following indicators and should be classed as a trigger:

 - Four self-certified spells of absence in one calendar year - A total of 10 working days or more of self-certified absence in one calendar year - Patterns of absence over a period, e.g. an individual regularly taking Mondays or Fridays off - Where an employee's attendance record is significantly worse than those of comparable employees, or absence problems have gone on for a considerable length of time.